13.7.12

 with the tip of the sharp Exacto knife for fine dots.

-Scratchboard/paper starts with a board or paper which is then coated with a thin layer of white china clay, then finished with a coat of black India ink.
-I notice other types of scratchboard come in silver and multi-color layers under the black and some even come in a white surface with black clay for reverse scratching but something about the black and white is more appealing to me for now.
-I will experiment with another scratch using the CIAO ink pens and may even try my soft pastels and rubbing alcohol and see what color effects I can scratch the paint.
+Scratchboard/paper starts with a board or paper that is then coated with a thin layer of white china clay, followed by a finish with a coat of black India ink.
+I notice that other types of scratchboard come in silver and multi-color layers under the black, and some even feature a white surface with black clay for reverse scratching.
+However, something about the black and white combination is more appealing to me for now.
+I will experiment with another scratch using the CIAO ink pens and may even try my soft pastels and rubbing alcohol to see what color effects I can achieve by scratching the paint.

 Till next time, you might find me scratching away and not just my summertime mosquito bites!